×

 To acquaint yourself in-detail with the certification curriculum you can expand and analyze the table below.

 The EITC/WD/HCF HTML and CSS Fundamentals Certification Curriculum references open-access didactic materials in a video form.
 Learning process is divided into a step-by-step structure (programmes -> lessons -> topics) covering relevant curriculum parts.
-Unlimited consultancy with domain experts are also provided.
+Participants can access answers and ask more relevant questions in the Questions and answers section of the e-learning interface under currently progressed EITC programme curriculum topic.
+Direct and unlimited consultancy with domain experts is also accessible via the platform integrated online messaging system, as well as through the contact form.

 For details on the Certification procedure check How it Works.